Skip to Content

 FHA Loan Down Payment Requirements

 Saving up a large enough down payment is one of the biggest obstacles to homeownership for many prospective buyers.
-Thankfully, some mortgage options – including the Federal Housing Administration's loan program – allow borrowers to purchase a home with a relatively small amount down.
+Thankfully, some mortgage options like FHA allow borrowers to purchase a home with a relatively small amount down.
+These loans are insured by the Federal Housing Administration (FHA).

 Key Takeaways

-- FHA loan down payment assistance and other cost-reducing strategies can lower the amount of cash needed to close.
+• FHA loan down payment assistance programs and other cost-reducing strategies can lower the amount of cash needed to close.

 FHA Minimum Down Payment Requirements

 The minimum down payment required for an FHA loan depends on your credit score.
-Borrowers with a score of 580 or higher are eligible for a mortgage with just 3.5% down.
+Borrowers with a score of 580 or higher are eligible for an FHA mortgage with just 3.5% down.

 Applicants with scores between 500 and 570 can still qualify for an FHA loan, but they must make a down payment of at least 10%.